 Relation of Infusion Pump Event Communication to Alert Communication Management (ACM) Profile

-See Glossary in Volume 1 of the PCD Technical Framework (PCD TF-1) for definitions of the terms Advisory, Alarm, and Alert.
+See the IHE Technical Frameworks General Introduction Appendix D: Glossary for definitions of the terms Advisory, Alarm, and Alert.

 Alert Communication Management has provided expanded formats with additional attributes for alarms and advisories, with emphasis on transmitting the information to specific individuals who need to be notified at the point of care via portable devices.
 For purposes of this discussion, a distinction is made between events and alerts.